Obodoukwu

-Obodoukwu (/ˌoʊbəʊˈdəʊkwuː/ OH-boh-DOH-kwoo; Obódòúkwū) is a suburb town in Ideato North Local Government Area, in Imo State a Southeastern state in Nigeria.
+Obodoukwu (/ˌoʊbəʊˈdəʊkwuː/ OH-boh-DOH-kwoo; Obódòúkwū) is a suburban town in Ideato North Local Government Area, in Imo State, a southeastern state in Nigeria.
 It consists of nine villages: Umuagbadagwo, Umunwarahu, Umume, Umumejiaku, Umunkwukwa, Umuoka, Umuezugo/Umuezesheta, Uzubi and Ugbele which consists of kindreds.
-The marketplace in Obodoukwu is called Eke, which is one of the weekdays in the Igbo calendar.
-Eke market is the largest market in the town.
-Obodoukwu is ruled by His Royal highest Eze Dim Agbakwuruigbe.
+The town's main marketplace is called Eke, named after one of the weekdays in the Igbo calendar.
+Eke Market is the largest market in the town.
+Obodoukwu is ruled by His Royal Highness Eze Dim Agbakwuruigbe.
 The largest village of the nine villages is Umunwarahu being the capital of the town.
-The town has famous politicians, musicians, comedians and sculptors.
+The town is home to famous politicians, musicians, comedians, and sculptors.